BunimSchmidt/BMI-calculator-web/README.md

 # BMI-calculator-web

-<h3>Program to calculate BMI according to age, height, and weight.</h3>
+<h3>Program to calculate BMI according to gender, age, height, and weight.</h3>

 <h4>Details about the functions in the program:</h4>